Mandalay Hill: World War II

 In March 1945, the British Fourteenth Army's Indian 19th Infantry Division under the command of Major-General Thomas Wynford 'Pete' Rees, dubbed the 'Pocket Napoleon' by his men on account of his size and successful military career, was closing in on the Japanese in Mandalay where resistance was based mainly at Mandalay Hill with its pagodas and temples honeycombed for machine-guns, well supplied and heavily garrisoned.
 Fort Dufferin or the walled city with the royal palace was another pocket of resistance by the remaining Japanese troops.
-A Gurkha battalion stormed up the hill engaging in fierce hand-to-hand fighting all day and night on the 9th of March, and they were joined the next day by two companies of a British battalion.
+A Gurkha battalion stormed up the hill engaging in fierce hand-to-hand fighting all day and night on 9 March, and they were joined the next day by two companies of a British battalion.

 The Japanese stood firm and the last defenders had to be blown out from the cellars by rolling down petrol drums and igniting them with tracer bullets.
-It was not until the 11th of March that the hill fell into British hands.
+It was not until 11 March that the hill fell into British hands.
 Aerial bombardment was resorted to when shelling from the hill failed to breach the city wall and destroy the enemy, and Mandalay Palace, a national heritage of great importance, burnt down during the siege.
 Whether it was the shelling and bombing or the enemy that destroyed the splendid teak palace was never determined with any certainty.